oplS16projects/FP1/README.md

 * (regular-polys 4 2)
 * (neato)

 The last function I thought was neat was dotted-lines, which does as its name says - makes dotted lines emanate through each respective turtle.
-However, I exclueded it from my code because it would have made the output distorted and overwhelming.
+However, I excluded it from my code because it would have made the output distorted and overwhelming.
 * (dotted-lines)

 ###Output/Diagram